joey-qytyku/OS-90-fixed/Journal.md

 ## Swap Partitions

 If I add swap support, I should use swap partitions instead of swap files for performance reasons.

-> VFC tags: maybe add messages that explain why that tag was selected or where to find it?
-For example, a video can have a tag and a time with it to where in the video something is mentioned.

 # June 5